AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 ### Protocol

-The `protocol` parameter MUST be one of the following: "RTP", "RTP_KV", "USB", "USB_KV", or "NULL".
+The `protocol` parameter MUST be one of the following:
+- "RTP"
+- "RTP_KV"
+- "USB"
+- "USB_KV"
+- "NULL"

 If privacy encryption is disabled or not supported by a Sender/Receiver, and the `ext_privacy_*` transport parameters are present, the "NULL" protocol MUST be used for the `ext_privacy_protocol` transport parameter in the `active` and `staged` endpoints to indicate that privacy encryption is not available or is disabled.
 The associated constraints MUST allow only the "NULL" protocol when the `ext_privacy_protocol` parameter is "NULL".

+Note: The string "NULL" is not equivalent to the JSON `null` value.

 The "RTP" `protocol` MUST be supported by all devices implementing [TR-10-13][] for the `urn:x-nmos:transport:rtp`, `urn:x-nmos:transport:rtp.mcast`, and `urn:x-nmos:transport:rtp.ucast` transports.